Greenock and Ayrshire Railway: Amalgamation

-The Greenock and Ayrshire had been nominally independent but the G&SWR had £300,000 of the £350,000 capital; an amalgamation Bill was enacted on 29 June 1872, and it became effective on 1 August 1872.
+The Greenock and Ayrshire had been nominally independent but the G&SWR had £300,000 of the £350,000 capital; the Glasgow and South Western and Greenock and Ayrshire Railways Amalgamation Act 1872 (35 & 36 Vict. c. cxi) was enacted on 29 June 1872, and it became effective on 1 August 1872.
 The line was now part of the G&SWR.

 Subsequent history

 The Greenock Harbour Trust had been continuing improvement of the harbour, providing alongside berthing for quick turnrounds, and with more capacity.
 In 1875, Prince Alfred, Duke of Edinburgh, landed at Prince's Pier and the opportunity was taken to give the station itself the same name.
 In 1894 the station was relocated 100 yd to the north-west, closer to the steamer berths and providing more lavish facilities, featuring six Italianate towers.